opennetworkinglab/onos-p4-tutorial/EXERCISE-2.md

 id=00:00:00:00:00:1A/None, mac=00:00:00:00:00:1A, locations=[device:leaf1/3], vlan=None, ip(s)=[2001:1:1::a]
 ```

-The host MAC address, as well as the location, and the IPv6 address have been
+The host MAC address, the location, and the IPv6 address have been
 learned by the `hostprovider` app by sniffing the NDP NS packet.

 ## Exercise steps